 And it's now been usurped by the Sony Xperia Z, which is a much better phone, albeit far more expensive and larger to hold.

 On the other hand, if you're looking for your first smartphone or hitting the end of a two-year contract this is an excellent choice.

-It's got the looks and the performance to turn heads, and with Ice Cream Sandwich we feel Android has finally hit its stride.
+It's got the looks and the performance to turn heads, and with Android 4.1.2 now on the device everything runs a lot more smoothly.

 The Xperia T is, in our opinion a good looking and functional smartphone.
 We're not just throwing that out there because of the James Bond connection, but in fact Sony has long been turning out attractive gadgets.